-- Magento Commerce provides advanced e-commerce features as part of a premium paid plan.
+- Adobe Commerce provides advanced e-commerce features as part of a premium paid plan.

-Both Magento Open Source and Magento Commerce come complete with support for several languages.
+Both Magento Open Source and Adobe Commerce come complete with support for several languages.
 This differs from WooCommerce, which requires a plugin to run your online store in multiple languages and currencies.

-Prices vary greatly for Magento.
+Prices vary greatly for Adobe Commerce.
 You can download the core software for free with the Open Source version, but you’ll still need a hosting service like Amazon Web Services, and you’ll have to pay for custom site development work.
-A paid Magento plan begins at $1,988 per month, though they do offer a free trial.
+A paid Adobe Commerce plan begins at $1,988 per month.

 5. Wix eCommerce

 Much like how WordPress has WooCommerce, Wix has Wix eCommerce.
 For the most part, Wix has a much gentler learning curve.
 It has a drag-and-drop interface and over 500 free templates you can customize, allowing you to add videos, images, and text wherever you’d like on your site.

 Bear in mind that Wix doesn’t allow content from one template to be transferred to another template.
 So if you’re on the fence about backgrounds, you’ll have to manually copy over all the content you’ve created on your original template into the secondary template of your choosing.